zhuiguang49/MicroP-GPT/README.md

 ### LLM-as-Judge Advantages

-Our evaluation uses deepseek-v3 flash model to rate three dimensions (1-100 scale):
+Our evaluation uses deepseek-v3 flash model to rate three dimensions, each dimension is scored from 1 to 100 points, and the average of the 12 poems is the final score:
 - **Fluency**: Grammatical correctness and natural language flow
 - **Coherence**: Thematic consistency and logical structure
 - **Completeness**: Poetic structure and line count compliance